Bobby Fischer: Young champion

 In 1957, Fischer played a two-game match against former world champion Max Euwe at New York, losing ½–1½.
 When the US Chess Federation published its rating list in May, Fischer had the rank of Master, the youngest player to earn that title up to that point.
 In July, he successfully defended his US Junior title, scoring 8½/9 at San Francisco.
 In August, he scored 10/12 at the US Open Chess Championship in Cleveland, winning on tie-breaking points over Arthur Bisguier.
 This made Fischer the youngest ever US Open Champion.
 He won the New Jersey Open Championship, scoring 6½/7.
 He then defeated the young Filipino master Rodolfo Tan Cardoso 6–2 in a New York match sponsored by Pepsi-Cola.

 Wins first US title

 Based on Fischer's rating and strong results, the USCF invited him to play in the 1957/58 US Championship.
-The tournament included six-time US champion Samuel Reshevsky, defending US champion Arthur Bisguier, and William Lombardy, who in August had won the World Junior Championship.
+The tournament included Samuel Reshevsky, the defending US champion Arthur Bisguier, and William Lombardy, who in August had won the World Junior Championship.
 Bisguier predicted that Fischer would "finish slightly over the center mark".
 Despite all the predictions to the contrary, Fischer scored eight wins and five draws to win the tournament by a one-point margin, with 10½/13.
 Still two months shy of his 15th birthday, Fischer became the youngest ever US Champion.
-Since the championship that year was also the US Zonal Championship, Fischer's victory earned him the title of International Master.
-Fischer's victory in the US Championship qualified him to participate in the 1958 Portorož Interzonal, the next step toward challenging the World Champion.
+Since the championship that year was also the US Zonal Championship, Fischer's victory qualified him to participate in the 1958 Portorož Interzonal, the next step toward challenging the World Champion.
+It also earned him the title of International Master.